Aliases for SLC19A3 Gene

 GeneCards Summary for SLC19A3 Gene

-SLC19A3 (Solute Carrier Family 19 (Thiamine Transporter), Member 3) is a Protein Coding gene.
-Diseases associated with SLC19A3 include infantile spams - psychomotor retardation - progressive brain atrophy - basal ganglia disease and thiamine metabolism dysfunction syndrome 2.
-Among its related pathways are Metabolism and Metabolism of vitamins and cofactors.
+SLC19A3 (Solute Carrier Family 19 Member 3) is a Protein Coding gene.
+Diseases associated with SLC19A3 include thiamine metabolism dysfunction syndrome 2 and biotin-thiamine-responsive basal ganglia disease.
+Among its related pathways are Metabolism and Metabolism of water-soluble vitamins and cofactors.
 GO annotations related to this gene include thiamine uptake transmembrane transporter activity.
 An important paralog of this gene is SLC19A2.